steelesh/portfolio/src/components/fragments/index.md

 ## Skills

-I Mainly work on the web with Go, HTMX, and PostgreSQL, but also enjoy using C#, React, and other frameworks.
+I enjoy web development with Go, HTMX, and PostgreSQL, but most of my experience is building full-stack web applications with C#, React, TypeScript, and MSSQL.

 Through internship experience and college coursework, I've developed a comprehensive understanding of the following technologies: